bmkramer/101innovations-survey-data/CONTRIBUTING.md

-# Real-life Open Science workflows: use and interoperability of research tools - how can I contribute?
+# Real-life Open Science workflows: use and interoperability of research tools - How can I contribute?

 Thank you for your interest in contributing to our Mozfest2016 session! :tada:!